 If you have MND, you may have concerns about the later stages of the disease and what will happen with your future care.
 Our publication End of life: a guide for people with motor neurone disease has been developed to help you with end of life decisions, so that your wishes and preferences are known and respected.
 This comprehensive and candid guide provides guidance on how to plan ahead and communicate your choices to family and professionals.

-This guide was announced Patient Information of the Year 2015, by the British Medical Association at the BMA Awards.
+This guide was announced Patient Information of the Year 2015, by the British Medical Association at the BMA Awards, and is regularly updated with the help of our readers, and health and social care experts.

 The following options enable you to download either the full version of the guide or extracted sections.
 Click on the image or heading to download the item you want.